The Adventures of Indiana Jones Role-Playing Game: Reception

 Steve Crow reviewed The Adventures of Indiana Jones in Space Gamer No. 73.
 Crow commented that "Indiana Jones is so locked into the concept of the two movies that it is practically useless for anything outside of reenacting the movies or similar plots.
 FGU's Daredevils and Hero Games' Justice Inc. both take a broader look at the genre of 30s roleplaying, giving you a chance to take your life into your own hands with characters of your own creation.
 Indiana Jones does neither."

+Russell Grant Collins reviewed The Adventures of Indiana Jones Role-Playing Game for Different Worlds magazine and stated that "In conclusion, avoid this game; if you play some other system that is set in this time period and are willing to do the conversions, the modules might be worth it, especially Raiders of the Lost Ark."

+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan noted the difficulty of playing with a large group, since everyone wants to play the titular character.
+He concluded by giving the game a rating of 2.5 out of 4, saying, "For small groups of fans willing to share the lead [role], Indiana Jones can be a lot of fun."

-While reviewing West End Games' The World of Indiana Jones in 1994 for Dragon #215, Rick Swan recalled TSR's product, and blamed its quick demise on both the "elementary mechanics" and the lack of a character creation system, pointing out that "Instead of dreaming up your own PC, you simply assumed the role of your favorite character from the films.
+Five years later, while reviewing West End Games' The World of Indiana Jones in Dragon #215, Swan recalled TSR's product, and blamed its quick demise on both the "elementary mechanics" and the lack of a character creation system, pointing out that "Instead of dreaming up your own PC, you simply assumed the role of your favorite character from the films.
 Thus, the game ensured a flurry of fist-fights as players squabbled over who got to be Indy."